Interview with DR. Letychevskiy: Math Modeling and Sustainable Token Economy

 It is for some kind of friendly environment because inputting an algebraic model is too complicated.

-When we started our first model we didn’t have an experience.
-We worked with different projects, and it was too difficult to understand the customer, what he wanted.
+When we started our first model we didn’t have any experience.
+We worked on different projects, and it was too difficult to understand the customer, and what he wanted.
 And the customer didn’t know if we’d implemented his requirements correctly or not.